-- In the short term, keep your financial affairs separate from your boyfriend or spouse.
+- In the short term, keep your financial affairs separate from your boyfriend or girlfriend.
 Do not co-sign any loans, keep your bank accounts separate and keep your assets separate.

-- If you are serious about establishing a long-term relationship with your partner (like marriage for instance), ask if he is willing to consent to a background check.
+- If you are serious about establishing a long-term relationship with your partner (like marriage), ask if he or she is willing to consent to a background check.
 A comprehensive background check will screen the following: